WilliamRen/awesome-stars/README.md

 * [HMSegmentedControl](https://github.com/HeshamMegid/HMSegmentedControl) - A drop-in replacement for UISegmentedControl mimicking the style of the segmented control used in Google Currents and various other Google products.
 * [JZSwipeCell](https://github.com/JLZ/JZSwipeCell) - Inspired by MailboxApp (http://mailboxapp.com).
 A UITableViewCell subclass that makes it easy to add long, short, left and right swiping of content in your table views.
 Features 4 swipe zones with customizable icons, colors and sizes.
 * [xctool](https://github.com/facebook/xctool) - An extension for Apple's xcodebuild that makes it easier to test iOS and macOS apps.
-* [countly-sdk-ios](https://github.com/Countly/countly-sdk-ios) - Countly Mobile Analytics - iOS SDK
+* [countly-sdk-ios](https://github.com/Countly/countly-sdk-ios) - Countly Mobile Analytics SDK which supports iOS, Mac OS, watchOS and tvOS.
 * [FreeStreamer](https://github.com/muhku/FreeStreamer) - A low-memory footprint streaming audio player for iOS and OS X
 * [CUShareCenter](https://github.com/studentdeng/CUShareCenter) - 分享组件
 * [ShareCenterExample](https://github.com/studentdeng/ShareCenterExample) - weibo share